Southern striped gecko

 Southern striped geckos are nocturnal.
 On Maud Island, they are most readily encountered on warm, humid nights either during or just after light precipitation.

 Striped geckos are elusive, with their social structure and behaviour largely unknown.
 They are thought to be largely solitary, although can form dense colonies in flax or bracken fern.

 Captive northern striped gecko (T. inexpectatus) do not show the same level of territorial fighting as other species of gecko, with two males able to coexist in the same enclosure with no aggressive behaviour and only one case of behavioural suppression in a juvenile female (D.R.H.
 Ashby, personal communication, October 11, 2016).
 Females will sunbathe in close proximity to each other.

-In captivity a close relative - the northern striped gecko (T. inexpectatus) - has been observed actively hunting, although, show more caution and stealth than other native species such as Duvaucel’s gecko (Hoplodactylus duvaucelii) and green geckos (Naultinus spp.)
+In captivity, a close relative - the northern striped gecko (T. inexpectatus) - has been observed actively hunting, although, shows more caution and stealth than other native species such as Duvaucel’s gecko (Hoplodactylus duvaucelii) and green geckos (Naultinus spp.)
 (D.R.H.
 Ashby, personal communication, September 20, 2016).
 In captivity northern striped gecko feed on a wide range of winged insects, including lacewings and dobsonfly, as well as fruit.

 DOC classify Toropuku stephensi as 'nationally vulnerable'.